mudasobwa/mudasobwa.github.io/_posts/2018-03-06-beware-of-yagni.md

 That’s the thing.
 Even a kitchen knife might be used to kill people, and this YAGNI concept is a perfect example of such a menace.
 It’s a great excuse to reject nearly any CR suggestions: “this already works, _yagn_ anything else, period.”
-Unfortunately, in my experience 9 out of 10 times I accepted YAGNI argument, it resulted in _me_ implementing the stuff we were not going to need.
+Unfortunately, in my experience 9 out of 10 times, I accepted YAGNI argument, it resulted in _me_ implementing the stuff we were not going to need.
 Usually it happens in a month, sometimes—tomorrow.
-In some cases it was not only implementing what I suggested, but _completely rewriting_ the whole code piece, because _that_ YAGNI implies unmaintainable, not ready for extensions code.
+In some cases, it was not only implementing what I suggested, but _completely rewriting_ the whole code piece, because _that_ YAGNI implies unmaintainable, not ready for extensions code.

 In 1930s Pepsi-Cola launched 12oz bottles fighting Coca-Cola’s domination.
 Coca-Cola responded with YAGNI and lost 30% of the market.

-In 1970s Toyota, Nissan, Mistubishi and smaller Japanese companies made a bid on low fuel consumption.
-YAGNI, responded American autoconcern and lost nearly half of the market in the next decade.
+In 1970s Toyota, Nissan, Mitsubishi and smaller Japanese companies made a bid on low fuel consumption.
+‘YAGNI,’ responded American autoconcern and lost nearly half of the market in the next decade.

 Nowadays every single YAGNI used as an excuse for unwillingness to accomplish